Remote support

 If we have not connected before, or you need to re-install Teamviewer, please follow the instructions below.
 (Note: Teamviewer will not allow remote control to an iPhone or iPad – there are other ways we can do that.)

-There are a few steps here, but don’t worry: we only have to perform these the first time we connect.
+There are a few steps here, but we only have to run this setup the first time we connect.
 After that, you’ll have the app ready to go.
 If you get stuck, I’ll help you over the phone to get it all working.

 Click the big friendly blue heading above.
 You’ll see a new window open up with my face at the top (that’s me!) which says “Loading Teamviewer Now“: